Learning Time-Varying Graphs from Incomplete Graph Signals: Simulation Results

 \subsection{Real Data Validation}

-To validate the practical applicability of the proposed algorithm, we conduct experiments on two real-world spatio-temporal datasets: US temperature measurements and PM2.5 air quality data.
-These datasets provide realistic scenarios where underlying graph structures exhibit temporal variations due to seasonal patterns, meteorological changes, and other environmental factors.
+To validate the practical applicability of the proposed algorithm, we conduct experiments on three real-world spatio-temporal datasets and one semi-real data: (i) real-world datasets: US temperature measurements, PM2.5 air quality data and fMRI data.
+The first two datasets provide realistic scenarios where underlying graph structures exhibit temporal variations due to seasonal patterns, meteorological changes, and other environmental factors, whereas fMRI measures the variations of blood-oxygen-level-dependent (BOLD) signals across different brain regions, from which the underlying functional connectivity of the brain can be inferred. (ii) semi-real datasets: multi-agent consensus tracking based MPE.

-\textit{(1) US Temperature Dataset:} The US temperature dataset\footnote{http://www.esrl.noaa.gov/psd} contains daily average temperature measurements from 45 US states over 16 years (2000-2015).
+\textit{(1) US Temperature Datasets:} The US temperature dataset\footnote{http://www.esrl.noaa.gov/psd} contains daily average temperature measurements from 45 US states over 16 years (2000-2015).
 We select the first 450 time samples, forming a $45 \times 450$ data matrix that captures seasonal temperature variations across different geographical regions.
 The data undergoes standard preprocessing: row-wise mean subtraction and normalization to ensure comparable scales across states.
 For multi-graph modeling, we partition the temporal dimension into $K = 3$ segments of 150 consecutive days each, corresponding to different seasonal regimes where temperature correlations between states exhibit distinct patterns.

 \textit{(2) PM2.5 Concentration Dataset:} The PM2.5 concentration dataset comprises air quality measurements from 93 monitoring stations across California\footnote{https://www.epa.gov/outdoor-air-quality-data} over 300 days starting from January 1, 2015.
 This $93 \times 300$ data matrix captures complex spatio-temporal dependencies in air pollution levels influenced by meteorological conditions, geographic features, and emission sources.
 We partition this dataset into $K = 4$ segments of 75 days each, representing quarterly patterns that reflect seasonal variations in atmospheric conditions and pollution dispersion mechanisms.